Thierry-Hai-Son-ADAM/VaR_and_Backtesting_Model/README.md

 This Python script, designed to run in Google Colab, provides a tool for analyzing a stock portfolio and performing Value at Risk (VaR) backtesting.
 It retrieves up-to-date asset information using `yfinance`, updates an Excel file with this data, downloads historical price data, calculates both Historical and Monte Carlo VaR, and visualizes the results against daily portfolio returns.

+You need to use the excel file called "My Portfolio Analysis.xlxs" that you can retrieve from this repo.
+You might want to use you're own personnal portfolio by changing the tickers and the quantity in the excel file.

 ## Features

 * **Portfolio Data Update:** Fetches current company names, countries, industries, sectors, market capitalization, and latest prices for tickers listed in your Excel file.